Jason C. Buckel: Social issues

+During the 2025 legislative session, Buckel supported a bill to ban transgender students from competing on girls' sports team in schools.
+He also said that he supported curriculum that teaches young students to respect LGBTQ individuals, but expressed concern with lessons for young students that go beyond those concepts and said that he supported providing parents with an option to opt their children out of such lessons.
+In June 2025, Buckel supported the U.S. Supreme Court's ruling in Mahmoud v.
+Taylor, which overturned Montgomery County Public Schools's policy of not allowing opt-outs of instruction involving LGBTQ-inclusive storybooks, saying that it "strikes a balance between the rights of parents to act in accordance with religious beliefs while still allowing public schools to reflect their greater community".

 Taxes

 Buckel opposes introducing any new taxes, but supports the concept of bracketed local income tax as a way for counties to provide relief without losing too much revenue.
 During his 2014 campaign, he said that he would pursue a tax incentive program to bring cybersecurity and information technology to Allegany County.
 He also opposes increasing tobacco taxes, saying it would hurt local businesses by driving customers to West Virginia and Pennsylvania.

 In April 2021, Buckel voted against legislation that would allow counties to set local income taxes at different rates for lower-income and wealthy residents.

 In March 2022, Buckel voted against legislation that would extend a tax on health insurance companies, expressing concern that it results in higher premiums for people covered by group plans.

+During the 2025 legislative session, amid a $3.3 billion state deficit, Buckel expressed concern with proposals to raise taxes to address the deficit.
+He opposed a compromise budget proposal negotiated by Governor Wes Moore and legislative leaders that included over $1 billion in new tax increases but $2 billion in spending cuts, which he argued would hurt middle- and upper-class individuals and make businesses leave the state.
+In March 2025, during debate on the budget proposal, Buckel proposed an amendment that would substitute tax increases in the bill with $1.6 billion in cuts to Medicaid, state employee hiring initiatives and salary increases, and programs supported by the Blueprint for Maryland's Future.

 Transportation

 Buckel supports restoring highway user funds, saying that much of the funding is now being used for mass transit projects in metropolitan areas.